albertotonda/HumanModels/README.rst

     :alt: Documentation Status

 |#f03c15|
-``Warning: the package is still not available through pip or conda, so it currently can only be installed and used by cloning/downloading this repository.``
+``Warning: the package is still not available through conda, so it currently can only be installed and through pip, and by cloning/downloading this repository.``

 .. image:: img/hm.jpg
   :width: 400